EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/biomass_regression/tutorial.rst

      and processing times.
 Refer to the scikit-learn documentation for more information.
    * :guilabel:`Raster layer with features` specifies the raster image to which the regression model will be applied.
      Select :file:`enmap_sonoma.bsq`.
-Specify output path and file name (e.g. :file:`agb_estimation.bsq`) under :guilabel:`Output regressor layer` to save the result in your working directory.
+Specify output path and file name (e.g. :file:`agb_estimation.bsq`) under :guilabel:`Output regression layer` to save the result in your working directory.
-   * To make use of a cross-validation, set the :guilabel:`Number of cross-validation` folds to ``10`` (default) and leave the :guilabel:`Open output performance report` option |cb1| checked.
-Specify output path and file name (e.g. :file:`agb_estimation_cv.html`) under :guilabel:`Output regressor performance report` to save the report in your working directory.
+   * To make use of a cross-validation, set the :guilabel:`Number of cross-validation` folds to ``10`` (default) and leave the :guilabel:`Open output cross-validation regressor performance report in web browser after running algorithm` option |cb1| checked.
+Specify output path and file name (e.g. :file:`agb_estimation_cv.html`) under :guilabel:`Output cross-validation regressor performance report` to save the report in your working directory.
    * The regression model can be optionally saved, e.g. for applying the model again to a dataset.
      Specify output path and file name (e.g. :file:`agb_rfmodel.pkl`) under :guilabel:`Output regressor` to save the result in your working directory.